Hyundai, Kia in record settlement with U.S. for overstating mileage

 Hyundai’s U.S. chief at the time, John Krafcik, stepped down after his contract expired at the end of 2013.

-Reporting by Aruna Viswanatha and Julia Edwards in Washington and Ben Klayman in Detroit, editing by Ros Krasny, Susan Heavey, Peter Galloway and Cynthia Osterman
+Reporting by Aruna Viswanatha, Julia Edwards in Washington, Ben Klayman in Detroit, Hyunjoo Jin and Joonhee Yu in Seoul; Editing by Ros Krasny, Susan Heavey, Peter Galloway, Cynthia Osterman and Ryan Woo